 Online survey

 The sample size is about 12,000 operational i3 practitioners.
 The survey will allow practitioners to anonymously provide valuable insight into their operational practices and reasoning.
-Survey deployment is anticipated for early-mid 2024.
+Survey deployment is anticipated for early to mid-2024.

 Semi-structured interviews